urbanspoon/ruby-style-guide/README.md

   ```

 * <a name="predicate-methods"></a>
-  Favor the use of predicate methods to explicit comparisons with `==`.
+  Favor the use of predicate methods, except .eql?, to explicit comparisons with `==`.
   Numeric comparisons are OK.
 <sup>[[link](#predicate-methods)]</sup>